vijaymathew/nex/docs/tut/chapter_5.md

 9. **Body:** `total` becomes `6 + 4 = 10`. `i` becomes `5`.
 10. **Check condition:** `i > 4` is `true`.
 Loop ends.

-After the loop, `total` holds `10` — the sum of 1 through 4.
+After the loop, `total` still holds `10` because it was defined outside the loop.
 Tracing through a loop like this is tedious on paper but invaluable when a loop is not behaving as expected.
 The discipline of knowing exactly what state the loop is in at each step is what separates confident debugging from guessing.